hrishikeshtak/Faster-Map-Query-Resolution-using-Hadoop-based-Spark-Cluster/README.md

         To setup Hadoop multi node cluster , we required at least two machines ( one is master and one is slave ) , and they need to be in same network .
         To create our own subnet first see **" Creation-of-Ad-Hoc-Network "** , and then first run the script on master and then on the slave machine .
-In case of more that one slave , we required to make changes in slave script .
+In case of more than one slave , we required to make changes in slave script .